 INFORMATION LINE 1300 85 85 84

 Overdose.
 It’s a powerful word which many people immediately link to dark alleyways, syringes or self-inflicted destruction.
-And, sadly, many of us look at overdose victims with disgust, or at least judgementally, unable to see past the drug (or drugs) to the circumstances that have so tragically affected their lives.
+And, sadly, many people look at overdose victims with disgust, or at least judgmentally, unable to see past the drug (or drugs) to the circumstances that have so tragically affected their lives.

 International Overdose Awareness Day is an opportunity to learn more about people who use drugs.
 I challenge everybody on this day to ask themselves: why is it that so many people from all walks of life turn to drugs?

 Not all overdoses happen in back streets with illegal substances.
 Australia is seeing an increase in the number of overdoses from over-the-counter and prescription medications.
 These are usually prescribed by doctors for pain or stress, and they are being misused by men and women in most age groups.